WebAssembly/module-linking/proposals/module-types/Explainer.md

 * The exports of instance definitions in the Instance Section can be used in all succeeding sections (even, once instances can [export types], the Function Section).
-* Since a module's instance is instantiated, and therefore executed (via `start` function) last, having Code after ModuleCode allows Code compilation to potentially better overlap ModuleCode execution in streaming scenarios.
+* Since a module is instantiated and executed (via its `start` function) after all its nested modules, having Code after ModuleCode allows Code compilation to potentially better overlap ModuleCode execution in streaming scenarios.

 There are several kinds of `alias` definitions introduced above; they go in different sections:
-* Aliases of parent modules' types go in the Type section as a new kind of type definition.
+* Aliases of parent modules' types go in the Type Section as a new kind of type definition.
-* Aliases of parent modules' modules go in the Module section as a new kind of module definition.
+* Aliases of parent modules' modules go in the Module Section as a new kind of module definition.
 * Aliases of imported or nested instances' exports go in the Instance Section as a new kind of definition (of the aliased export's type).

-With aliases interleaved in the Instance section, implementing the validation rules for `instantiate` amounts to adding each instance or alias definition one-at-a-time to the appropriate index space (which will initially include all Type, Import and Module section definitions and nothing else), such that index space bounds checking implies the required acyclicy.
+With aliases interleaved in the Instance Section, implementing the validation rules for `instantiate` amounts to adding each instance or alias definition one-at-a-time to the appropriate index space (which will initially include all Type, Import and Module Section definitions and nothing else), such that index space bounds checking implies the required acyclicy.